yetzt/node-filedump/readme.md

 ### filedump.save(data, [ext], callback)

+Save data and call back with filename

 * `data` can be a file path, buffer or readble stream
+* `ext` is the file extention for the generated file. this is automatically determined when the first argument is a file path
+* `callback` has `err` and `filename` as arguments

+### filedump.prepare([ext], callback)

+Generate random file name, create directories and call back with file name

 * `ext` is the file extention for the generated file. this is automatically determined when the first argument is a file path
 * `callback` has `err` and `filename` as arguments